victorxavier10/victorbonow/README.md

 ## Hi there 👋

-⚡ My name is Victor Bonow Xavier and I create solutions in the area of software quality and team management.
-I like Cypress, Gherkin, Actions, Docker or similar, among others and I've been working in the software development industry for over 2 years.
+⚡ My name is Victor Xavier and I create solutions in the area of software quality and team management.
+I like Cypress, Appium, Gherkin, Git, Actions, Docker or similar, among others and I've been working in the software development industry for over 2 years.

-## 🔭 I’m currently working on
+### - 🔭 I’m currently working on automated testing projects with Cypress in JavaScript and Appium.
+### - 🌱 I’m currently learning more about Appium, AI, Machine Learning and Deep Learning.

 <!--